The Rise of Safety Helmets in Construction

 For construction workers, safety helmets not only shield against falling objects, but certain models (Type II) can offer increased protection from impacts to the side and back of the head.

-Type II Helmets and Hard Hats are intended to reduce the force of lateral impact resulting from a blow which may be received off-center, from the side, or to the top of the head.
-This form of impact, for example, may result from contact with the sharp corner of a side beam.
+Type II Helmets and Hard Hats are designed to minimize lateral impacts to the head; either from off-center, from the side or to the top of the head.
+For example, a blow to the head resulting from the sharp end of a side beam or I-beam.

 In addition, chinstraps, whether on a helmet or hard hat, can provide increased safety during falls, trips, and slips by keeping head gear in place.